 This first-ever randomized, placebo-controlled human study suggests that ASX consumption ameliorates triglyceride and HDL-cholesterol in correlation with increased adiponectin in humans.

 Eye fatigue or asthenopia is a common problem that occurs with the regular use of VDTs.
-Based on the current clinical evidence, natural ASX can reduce inflammation, improve accommodation and increase blood flow.
+Based on the current clinical evidence, ASX can reduce inflammation, improve accommodation and increase blood flow.

 To evaluate the anti-inflammatory effect of ASX on skin deterioration, we confirmed its role in epidermal-dermal interactions in vitro.
 ASX treatment suppressed ultraviolet B (UVB)-induced inflammatory cytokine secretion in keratinocytes, and matrix metalloproteinase-1 secretion by fibroblasts cultured in UVB-irradiated keratinocyte medium.